 It’s the outlined box that appears above the fold in Google results that displays a brief passage of text.
 The featured snippet answers informative search queries for facts, trivia, how-to instructions, etc.

 It’s possible Google could, over time, revise SERPs (search engine results pages) altogether and show exclusively knowledge graphs instead of regular listings for all informational queries (bad news for us SEOs).

 Informational Search Query Tools for Marketers

 Straightforward keywords are your most reliable tool to lasso those informational searchers to your site.

-Best Keywords to apply in your website copy, titles and descriptions include:
+The best keywords to apply in your website copy, titles, and descriptions include:

 - basic nouns like “eggs”, “silver”, “gold”, “photosynthesis”

 - short phrases like “small wart on palm”